Smoking the best meats takes proper preparation and tons of patience.

 There's no reason to spend money on high-quality smoked meats for your smoking preference.

-The best meats to smoke are the cuts with lots of fat and collagen, which will provide plenty of moisture for the meat.
+The best meats to smoke are cuts with lots of fat and collagen, which will provide plenty of moisture for the meat.
 You can always check out pork butt, pork belly, smoked salmon, pulled pork, and other smoked meats.

 Remember that intramuscular fat is better than a large fat cap as this fat will melt and tenderize inside the meat.